jakesiney/Cloud-Reliability-Project/README.md

 Our initial focus was on enhancing the system's reliability.
 To address user-reported issues, we delved into the problem by utilizing Amazon CloudWatch to analyse the application logs.
 Through this investigation, we discovered a significant volume of failed API requests occurring at the server endpoints.
 This crucial insight allowed us to pinpoint the root causes of the issues users were experiencing.

+## Implementation of NGINX Reverse Proxy Server

+To tackle the challenge of failed API requests, we implemented an NGINX reverse proxy server deployed on an AWS EC2 instance.
+This strategic deployment was designed to automatically retry the failed requests, resulting in a remarkable reduction in the overall number of failures.
+By leveraging this solution, we effectively enhanced the system's resilience and ensured a smoother user experience.